-Freezing is one of the least expensive ways to prevent the loss of quality fruit.
+Freezing is one of the least expensive ways to prevent loss of quality fruit.
 Select full-flavored apples that are crisp and firm, not mealy in texture.

 Peel, core, and slice apples.
-If using large apples, slice them into twelve or sixteen slices.
-Treat for browning by using ascorbic acid, fruit juice dip, or other practices discussed.
+If using large apples, slice into twelve or sixteen slices.
+Treat for browning by using Ascorbic acid, fruit juice dip, or other practices discussed.

-Syrup Pack
+Syrup pack

-Sugar syrups can be made by completely dissolving sugar in water and pouring it around and over the fruit in the packed container.
+Sugar syrups can be made by dissolving sugar in water completely and pouring it around and over fruit in the packed container.
 This method will also add extra calories.

-- Slice apples directly into syrup in the container, starting with 1/2 cup syrup in a pint container. - To prevent browning, add 1⁄2 teaspoon or 1500 mg of ascorbic acid to each quart of syrup, ascorbic acid mixture, or lemon juice.
+- Slice apples directly into syrup in container, starting with 1⁄2 cup syrup to a pint container. - To prevent browning, add 1⁄2 teaspoon (1500 mg) Ascorbic acid to each quart of syrup, Ascorbic acid mixture, or lemon juice.

-For Containers: Press fruit down in containers and add enough syrup to cover, leaving 1 inch of headspace.
-Place a small piece of crumpled, waterresistant paper on top to hold the fruit down.
+For Containers: Press fruit down in containers and add enough syrup to cover leaving 1 inch of headspace.
+Place a small piece of crumpled, water-resistant paper on top to hold fruit down.
 Seal and freeze.

-Sugar Pack
+Sugar pack

-Simply sprinkle sugar over the fruit and mix gently until the juice is drawn out and the sugar has dissolved.
+Simply sprinkle sugar over fruit and mix gently until the juice is drawn out and the sugar has dissolved.

-Dry Pack
+Dry pack

 Treated apple slices can also be frozen first on a tray and then packed into containers as soon as they are frozen; allow 1⁄2 inch of headspace.
-Pack apples into freezer bags, press air out, then label, seal, and freeze.
+Pack apples into freezer bags, and press air out; then label, seal, and freeze.